Civil status registers

 National Register of Natural Persons

-The National Register of Natural Persons is a computerised system containing all the identification data and addresses of people entered in the municipal population register.
-The consular registers of Belgians living abroad are also kept in the national register.
+The National Register of Natural Persons is a central database containing information on the identity and address of individuals recorded in the municipal population registers.
+It also includes the consular registers of Belgians living abroad.

 For more information, consult your local authority's Population Department or the FPS Home Affairs website (FR).